-The Local Plan:
+3. Local Plan:

-One of the core principles of the NPPF states, 'planning should be genuinely plan led'.
+- 3.1 One of the core principles of the NPPF states, 'planning should be genuinely plan led'.
 The current Local Plan is the Plan for Stafford Borough, (PfSB), Part 1 and Part 2 adopted on the 19th June 2014 and 31st January 2017 respectively, and covers the plan period 2011-2031.
 Within that plan it identifies Stone as the second in the settlement hierarchy within Stafford Borough.
 Census figures from 1991 to 2011 evidence a 33% growth in the town's population rising to 16,365, with further growth continuing since then.
 This can be compared to a 24% growth at Stafford, at the top of the settlement hierarchy, over the same period.
-The PfSB has sought to redress this growth imbalance by allocating the greater proportion of housing development within the plan period to Stafford (7,000 new homes).
-Stone has been allocated a minimum of 1,000 units, but due to the popularity of Stone it is already 'overshooting' with the danger that it has the potential to skew disproportionately the plan-led system.

-The Neighbourhood Plan has a role to play in ensuring that Stone plans for the proposed growth ensuring that any future development meets the needs and aspirations of the community.
+The PfSB has sought to redress this growth imbalance by - allocating the greater proportion of housing development within the plan period to Stafford (7,000 new homes).
+Stone has been allocated a minimum of 1,000 new homes but, possibly due to the popularity of Stone, planning consents have already exceeded the allocation thus potentially skewing the intent of the Local Plan. - 3.2 The Neighbourhood Plan has a role to play in ensuring that Stone plans for the proposed growth ensuring that any future development meets the needs and aspirations of the community.

-Consultation:
+4. Consultation:

-Consultation is vital to the Neighbourhood Planning process as this is the mechanism through which the wishes of the community are incorporated into the Plan.

-It is important to emphasise that the Stone Neighbourhood Plan actually belongs to the people of Stone.
-The vision and policies within it are based on listening carefully to the wishes of local people and businesses expressed via various methods:

-For those unable to attend the community consultation events, in November 2015, the Neighbourhood Plan Steering Group undertook an extensive questionnaire survey as part of the evidence gathering process, and distributed this to households and businesses within the Parish.
+- 4.1 Consultation is vital to the Neighbourhood Planning process as this is the mechanism through which the wishes of the community are incorporated into the Plan. - 4.2 It is important to emphasise that the Stone Neighbourhood Plan actually belongs to the people of Stone.
+The vision and policies within it are based on listening carefully to the wishes of local people and businesses expressed via various methods: - 4.3 For those unable to attend the community consultation events, in November 2015, the Neighbourhood Plan Steering Group undertook an extensive questionnaire survey as part of the evidence gathering process, and distributed this to households and businesses within the Parish.
 The survey was also published in the Stone Gazette, a widely read local magazine, with a response slip to return to the Town Council.
-Information regarding the Public Consultation was also available on the Town Council website, a 'Little Bit of Stone' website, and advertised in the local press.

-The survey provided essential and comprehensive feedback to the Steering Group on people's general opinions about the area, what they like, what they don't like, and what changes they would wish to see.

-Community Consultation drop-in events took place as follows:

-- 9am to 2pm on Saturday 21st November in the High Street, Stone Town Centre - 6:00 to 8:30 pm on Monday 23rd November at Walton Community Centre - 6:00 to 8:30 pm on Tuesday 24th November at St Michael's First School - 6:00 to 8:30 pm on Wednesday 25th November at Alleyne's Academy

-As a direct result of some of the consultation evidence, the group organised further community engagement focussing on exploring Stone Town Centre with a 'Town Tour' event on Saturday 12th March 2016.
-This provided the opportunity to look more closely at some of the issues raised during earlier engagement events.

-Local residents overwhelmingly value Stone as a pleasant place to live and expressed great concern for how Stone should develop in the future.
+Information regarding the Public Consultation was also available on the Town Council website, a 'Little Bit of Stone' website, and advertised in the local press. - 4.4 The survey provided essential and comprehensive feedback to the Steering Group on people's general opinions about the area, what they like, what they don't like, and what changes they would wish to see. - 4.5 As a direct result of some of the consultation evidence, the group organised further community engagement focussing on exploring Stone Town Centre with a 'Town Tour' event on Saturday 12th March 2016.
+This provided the opportunity to look more closely at some of the issues raised during earlier engagement events. - 4.6 As evidenced by the Consultation Statement that accompanies this Plan, local residents overwhelmingly value Stone as a pleasant place to live and expressed great concern for how Stone should develop in the future.

-Key Outcomes and Issues:
+5. Key Outcomes and Issues: